- 2001: A Space Odyssey:

 Wolverine: "What do you want from me?"

 Magneto: "You?
-Whoever said we wanted you?" *turns to look at Rogue*...
+My dear boy, whoever said I wanted you?" *Wolverine turns to look at Rogue*...